- Why Did God Create Cancer? Dr. Tedd Koren reveals cancer as a self-protective mechanism

 - The Tijuana Cancer Clinics Sylvia Onusic describes her recent visit

-- GcMAF and Raw Milk Lee Emerson explains how the cancer paradigm is changing
+- GCMAF and Raw Milk Lee Emerson explains why alternative practitioners are giving GcMAF to cancer patients

 - My Adventures with Black Salve Kelly the Kitchen Kop tells how to use black salve to treat basal cell carcinomas